leighajarett/bigquery-guide.github.io/pages/1_resource_concepts/tables.md

 - **Logical views** only reference a SQL query
     - When a user queries the view, BigQuery will execute the SQL statement to actually create the view at run time, it will not save the result anywhere
-    - Authorized views let you share query results with particular users and groups without giving them access to the underlying tables, more inforamtion on authorized views are discussed in the [Data Governance](#) module
+    - Authorized views let you share query results with particular users and groups without giving them access to the underlying tables
-    - *Logical views are useful for views that require SQL not yet supported by materialized views, or for leveraging authorized view*
+    - Logical views are less restrictive in terms of allowed SQL compared with materialized views

 ```
 CREATE  VIEW project-id.my_dataset.my_mv_table AS